 Riots As Consequences, Not Causes

-One of the ways the stories were told to me about the riots was that they were the causes of the decimation of the Near North Side.
+Lots of people in Omaha believe the riots on North 24th Street caused the decimation of the Near North Side.
 When I was growing up in the 1980s and 1990s, this was a popular narrative among both my African-American and white neighbors.
-In reality though, and as the section above shows, the riots were consequences and not the cause of North Omaha’s problems.
+In reality though, the riots were consequences and not the cause of North Omaha’s problems.

 Riot 1: July 4, 1966